We are passionate about lived experience and harnessing it to inform consultancy, research, education and training in the community.

 Our approach

-TACFLE builds on the collective knowledge and wisdom of our Mad Movement through understanding Mad history and its impact on mental health.
-We have a particular focus on frameworks such as human rights, social justice, intersectionality and Mad Informed practice in supporting you in your recovery or with your organisation.
+TACFLE builds on the collective wisdom of the Mad Movement, drawing on Mad history and its impact on mental health.
+Our practice is guided by human rights, social justice, intersectionality, and Mad-informed frameworks.

 What Makes Us Different